chair28980/EZmodeV2/README.md

 ├── icon128.png           # 128x128 icon for Chrome
 ├── manifest.json         # Extension manifest
 ├── README.md             # This file
-└── screenshots/          # Folder for screenshots (add your own)
 ```

 ### Building and Testing